mbernat/particles/README.md

 # Particles

-A simple particle system
+A simple particle system in Rust (language).

 ## Installing Rust

-You need to have Rust (language) toolchain installed to build the project.
+You need to have the Rust toolchain installed to build the project.
 Please follow the [official instructions](https://www.rust-lang.org/tools/install) to install Rust.

 ## Running the app

-With Rust toolchain installed it should suffice to run the following command in this directory.
+With the Rust toolchain installed it should suffice to run the following command in this directory.

 ```
 cargo run --release